ubisoft/stampinfo/docs/getting-started/install.rst

 ---------------------

 .. note::
-    Stamp Info needs to download some external Python dependencies in order to be fully functionnal.
+    Stamp Info needs to download some external Python dependencies in order to be fully functional.
 Hence, when launching the installation of this add-on, be sure to match these conditions:

         - **Be connected to the internet**